Agricultural and Horticultural Survey

 The purpose of the survey is to describe the structure of agriculture, e.g. number of farms by size and geography.

-The statistics have time series comparable time series going back to 1982.
+The statistics have comparable time series going back to 1982.
 The agricultural statistics, however, are much older than that with figures for number of farms, livestock, crops etc. going back to around 1900.

 The farm structure statistics are yearly and include figures on number of farms, livestock and crops distributed by for instance size and geography.